martinohanlon/GPIOXmasTreeGame/README.md

 ##Structure
 * treeexamples - example code from pocketmoneytronics to use the gpio xmas tree
 * xmastreegame - source code for the game
+  * init.d - scripts to run the game on startup

 ##Run